verify-U-GmbH/api-documentation/lib/web/index/scopes.html.md

 # Scopes

-The following OAuth 2.0 scopes are used to limit access to client's information:
+The following OAuth 2.0 scopes are used:
 ***
 | Scope     	| Description 	|
 |-----------	|-------------	|